 Check out this list of what to do with leftover Halloween candy!

 Believe it or not, many places would love to take your leftover Halloween candy.
 Donate to:

 - U.S Military Troops

 - Ronald McDonald House

-8. Purchase some holiday candy molds such as a sled.
-Melt your candy and use it in the molds.
-Use them as holiday gifts for your child’s teacher, coach, bus driver etc…
+Purchase some holiday candy molds for future holidays like Thanksgiving, Christmas, and Valentine’s Day.
+Use your leftover Halloween candy to melt down and use in the molds.
+Use your “new” chocolate candy as gifts for your child’s teacher, coaches, bus driver, etc…

-9. Save it for 100 day of school projects (Many school celebrate the 100 days of school and often will have children collect or make a poster of 100 things to bring to school) You can hot glue the candy to poster board for the 100th day of school.
+Save it for 100 days of school projects.
+Many schools celebrate the 100 days of school and will have children collect or make a poster of 100 things.
+You can hot glue the candy to the poster board for the 100th day of school.